 For many, ripe tomatoes are a nostalgic summer treat.
-This fresh fruit (yes, they're actually considered a fruit, not a vegetable!) can be eaten straight off the vine like an apple or enjoyed in a bevy of recipes, from soups and salads to sauces and sandwiches.
+This fresh fruit (yes, tomatoes are considered a fruit, not a vegetable) can be eaten straight off the vine or enjoyed in a bevy of recipes, from soups and salads to sauces and sandwiches.

 For many gardeners, growing the perfect aromatic, unblemished, sun-ripened tomatoes is the ultimate trophy.
-In the right climate, tomatoes are generally easy to grow, but choosing the proper varieties and keeping your plants healthy and productive requires both art and science.
+In the right climate, tomatoes are generally easy to grow.
+But choosing the proper varieties and keeping your plants healthy and productive require both art and science.
 Then, once you reap your bounty, the question becomes what to do with the excess.
 From harvesting and preserving to buying and storing, maintaining the best tomato practices will assure you a fruitful summer and give you a leg up on next year's crop.

 01 of 06

 Growing a tomato starts with choosing the perfect variety, sowing it properly, and providing it with a little TLC until it sets root.
 Determinate varieties of tomatoes will produce one large crop and then die off toward the end of the season.
 Indeterminate varieties will continue to produce fruit throughout the growing season, sometimes even up until the first frost.
 And a third category, heirloom, consists of generations-old seeds grown for their specific characteristics, including taste, texture, color, and shape.

 When planting your tomatoes, select a sunny space in your garden with well-draining soil.
 Adding compost or all-purpose organic fertilizer to the soil before planting will assure your plants get enough nutrients to thrive.
 Then, start your plants from seed indoors, or buy seedlings from a nursery, planting them directly in the ground once the risk of frost has passed and the nights begin to warm.

 02 of 06